AjayRaja05/Software-Testing-Laboratory/EXP1.md

 # Ex.No: 1 Write programs in Python Language to demonstrate the working of followingconstructs with possible test cases: a) do…while b) while…do c) if …else d) switch e) for

 DATE:13/03/2025

 REGISTER NUMBER :212224240006

 AIM:

 To write python programs for do…while, while, for, switch and if…else and test with possible test Cases

 Algorithm:

-Start the program.
+Start the program.\n
-Create separate files for each given program.
+Create separate files for each given program.\n
-Write simple program for each construct. the program with possible test cases.
+Write simple program for each construct.\n the program with possible test cases.\n
 Stop the program.

 Program:

 1.DO WHILE: